 Digestive and Gastrointestinal Conditions

-Meconium ileus (pronounced meh-COE-nee-um ILL-ee-us) means that a baby's first stool (feces), called meconium, is blocking the last part of the baby's small intestine (ileum).
-This can happen when the meconium is thicker and more sticky than normal.
+Meconium ileus (pronounced meh-COE-nee-um ILL-ee-us) means that a baby’s first stool (feces), called meconium, is blocking the last part of the baby’s small intestine (ileum).
+This can happen when the meconium is thicker and stickier than normal.

-Above the blockage, the small intestine becomes enlarged.
-Loops of small intestine may distend, or push out, the baby's belly (abdomen).
-Below the blockage, the large intestine (colon) is narrow.
+Above the blockage, the small intestine becomes enlarged as it fills with everything the baby swallows.
+Loops of small intestine may push out (distend) the baby’s belly (abdomen).
+Below the blockage, the large intestine (colon) is smaller than normal.
 It may be empty, or it may hold small pellets of dried meconium or plugs of mucus from the lining of the intestine.

 Meconium Ileus in Children

 Almost all babies with meconium ileus have cystic fibrosis (CF).
 CF makes certain fluids and mucus in the body thicker than normal.
 This increases the chance that meconium will get stuck in the ileum.
-About one in five babies with CF is born with meconium ileus.
+About 1 in 5 babies with CF is born with meconium ileus.

 Some babies with meconium ileus have other problems with their intestines, like a hole in the intestine (perforation).

 Some babies have a similar blockage in their colon (large intestine) called a meconium plug.
 A meconium plug is different from meconium ileus.
 A meconium plug may happen in babies who have small left colon syndrome.
 This means the last part of their colon is smaller than normal.
 Small left colon syndrome happens more often in babies whose mothers have diabetes or gestational diabetes (diabetes that happens during pregnancy).
 Some babies with a meconium plug turn out to have Hirschsprung disease.